funkybob/django-nap/docs/datamapper/index.rst

         last_name = datamapper.Field('last_name')
         is_alive = datamapper.Field('is_alive')

-    # Construct instances of the Person and a DataMapper clases
+    # Construct instances of the Person and a DataMapper classes
     person = Person('Jane', 'Doe', 22, True)
     mapper = DataMapper(person)